naobservatory/sequence_tools/README.md

   --columns N           How many columns to wrap at.
 If unspecified,
                         autodetects.
   --skip-lines          Leave extra space between lines for readability.
-  --highlighted-only    Only print sequences that have colored portions in the
+  --highlighted-only    Only print sequences that have colored portions.
+For
-                        input.
-For example, the output of fuzzy_highlighter.
+                        example, the output of fuzzy_highlighter.
-  --hide-quality-when-not-highlighted
+  --show-quality        Print quality lines.
+  --show-quality-when-highlighted
-                        Only print quality lines corresponding to sequence lines that have colored portions in the input.
+                        Print quality lines corresponding to sequence lines that have colored portions.
   --id-matches REGEX    Only print sequences whose id line matches the regex.
   --seq-matches REGEX[:COLOR]
                         Only print sequences which match the regex.
 May be